 THE SCOTTISH STUDIES FOUNDATION is a charitable organization dedicated to actively supporting the Scottish tradition in Canada at the academic level by raising the awareness of the Scottish heritage in Canada through various levels of education.
 As well as maintaining a Chair of Scottish Studies at the University of Guelph, the Foundation funds academic scholarships in Scotland and Canada, publishes the annual scholarly journal International Review of Scottish Studies and sponsors and organizes Canadian and Scottish conferences and cultural events.
 Please click here for information on how you can help by donating to our cause.
 All contributions are greatly appreciated.

 Representatives of the Scottish Studies Foundation are pictured above at the launch of the University of Guelph's Digitization Room which the Foundation heped fund.
-L to R: David Hunter, President; Murray McEwen, Patron; Doug Ross, Director; Maggie McEwan, Vice-President; John McMillan, Director; Bob Smart, Patron.
 Read more about our activities over the past year in the Annual Endowment Report.

-We are excited to announce that the Scottish Chapbook Digital Humanities website has been launched!
-Thanks to funding from the Scottish Studies Foundation, this collaborative project between the University of Guelph Library and Centre for Scottish Studies provides unprecedented free online access to a hidden collection of over 600 chapbooks housed in Archival & Special Collections, as well as essays and exhibits to interpret and contextualize them.
+Thanks in part to funding from the Scottish Studies Foundation, the Scottish Chapbook Digital Humanities website provides unprecedented free online access to a hidden collection of over 600 chapbooks housed in Archival & Special Collections, as well as essays and exhibits to interpret and contextualize them.
 (Read more about chapbooks here.)

 The Sept/Oct 2011 issue of History Scotland featured an article about the Foundation co-authored by SSF Directors, John B. McMillan and David Hunter and includes many other items of particlar interest to Canadians.
 A transcript is available here.